AloySobek/ansible.role.etcd/README.md

 - local_server_keys_path: path where to get server cert and cert-key files
 - local_client_keys_path: path where to get client cert and cert-key files
 - local_peer_keys_path: path where to get peer (per host) cert and cert-key files
+- ALL etcd parameters: just etcd flags like if you type it in terminal

 Dependencies
 ------------